NUBYRA/CarND-Behavioral-Cloning/readme.md

 #### 3. Creation of the Training Set & Training Process

 Only sample data provided by Udacity was used, no additional data was collected.
-The sample data is only collected from Track 1.
-To keep vehicle on track and my attempt to generalize to Track 2, relied heavily on data augmentation.
+The sample data is only collected from Track 1 with bias for steering_angle near 0.
+To generalize, relied on data augmentation.

 Here are examples of a drving image from left, right and center camera: